spyder-ide/spyder-docs/doc/panes/editor.rst

 .. image:: /images/editor/editor-go-to-definition.gif
    :alt: Spyder's Editor pane, showing the go to definition feature

-You can hover over the name of an object for pop-up help, as :ref:`described in the Help pane docs <help-hover-hints>`.
+You can hover over the name of an object for pop-up help, as :ref:`described in the Help pane docs <panes-help-hints>`.

 .. image:: /images/editor/editor-hoverhint.png
    :alt: Spyder's Editor pane, showing an example of a hover hint